 The Investment Consultant is remunerated by a combination of fixed fees and work completed on a project-fee or time-cost arrangement.
+It is felt that this method of remuneration is appropriate

 It is felt that this method of remuneration is appropriate because it enables the Investment Consultant to provide the necessary advice and information to facilitate the Trustees undertaking their responsibilities as described in Section 2.